 So, I’ve rounded up 10 of the best homesteading shows available across different platforms so you can both educate and entertain yourself.

-Looking for hundreds of homesteading shows?
-Join me and 14,000 others on Abundance Plus and get homesteading videos, discounts, masterclasses, and more.
-Get 7-days free and 10% off with the code: TYLER10
+Looking for more homesteading shows?
+Join me and 14,000 others on Abundance Plus and get over 400 homesteading videos along with masterclasses, discounts, and more.

 1. The Biggest Little Farm

 Even though it isn’t technically a show, this docu-film makes the top of my list because of its beautiful cinematography and compelling message.
 The Biggest Little Farm tells the story of John and Molly Chester, who ditched city life to homestead on 200 acres of overworked farmland.
 It shows the perils and pitfalls and stunning joys that the Chesters experienced as they transformed that land from the ground up (literally) into a thriving biodynamic farm based on permaculture principles.

 The Biggest Little Farm is one the best films for a new or aspiring homesteader to watch, as it’s both realistic about the difficulties of the lifestyle while also strongly affirming its value.

 This is the film that got me started with homesteading!

 You can watch The Biggest Little Farm on Hulu.
 Feel free to check out the trailer shown above.